fear-LTA-retirement

 Know Your Budget

 Your budget is not just about hard cash though; it’s about lifestyle.
-You need to cover your essential expenses; but you also need to spend in ways that increase your overall happiness.
+Budgets typically cover essential expenses, but also allow for spending that supports wellbeing.
 Once you’ve retired, you’ll no longer have the same social contacts that work gave you.
-Spending in ways that maintain a good social life is important.
+For many people, spending that supports social connection plays a meaningful role.

 Understand Risk

 If you’re risk-averse, nothing can spoil your retirement more than the fear that you might lose everything in a market crash.
-Life always entails risk, but knowing how much investment risk you can afford to take is the key.
-The right amount of risk for you depends not only on your personal appetite for risk, but also on your individual circumstances.
+Life always entails risk, but understanding how different levels of investment risk affect long‑term outcomes can be helpful.
+The level of risk you’re comfortable with depends not only on your personal appetite for risk, but also on your individual circumstances.
 Taking too little or too much investment risk might endanger your long-term finances.
 Getting the balance right is hard; but doing so can boost your confidence in retirement enormously.

-Balancing risk partly involves choosing the right types of investment for you.
+Balancing risk often involves considering different types of investment.
 It also involves knowing whether and when to generate some or all of your income from an annuity.
 Doing so may drastically reduce risk.
 However the money you spend on an annuity will no longer be available to pass on to your heirs.

 Remember Your Uncertain Life Expectancy

 Okay, let’s assume you’ve now got budgeting and risk management under control.
 But if you make the wrong assumptions about your life expectancy, you risk running out of money if you live for a long time.
-Many people budget for a fixed lifespan; this is too arbitrary.
-It’s important to factor in an uncertain life expectancy into your calculations.
+Many people budget for a fixed lifespan; this is arbitrary.
+Factoring uncertain life expectancy into planning can provide a more realistic picture.
 If you buy an annuity, your longevity risk is removed.
-But relying wholly on an annuity isn’t right for everyone.
+But relying wholly on an annuity does not suit all circumstances.

 Even for a single person, uncertain life expectancy is a major complication in retirement planning.
 For a couple, life expectancy is even more complex; the chances are increased that at least one member of a couple will live well beyond their life expectancy.